CluedIn-io/CluedIn.Documentation/_docs/0-gettingStarted/Creating an Account/Multitenant Solutions.md

 Relational Store: All data exists within the same Database, but uses application isolation to filter data by account.
 Blob Store: All data exists within the same Database, but uses application isolation to filter data by account.
 Redis Store: All data exists within the same Database, but uses application isolation to filter data by account.

+There are some restricted names on what you can call your CluedIn account.
+These are controlled via the configuration setting ReservedOrganizationIds in your container.config.